Brazilian ‘Playboy’ Model Alana Campos Shows Off Killer Body In Red Bikini

 Alana Campos showed off her incredible physique to her 597,000 Instagram followers on Friday, April 10, when she took to the popular social media platform to post a throwback photo of herself clad in a sexy bikini.

-The Brazilian Playboy model rocked a two-piece bathing suit in a bright red color that popped against her deeply tanned complexion.
+The Brazilian Playboy model rocked a bright red two-piece bathing suit that popped against her deeply tanned complexion.
 Her bikini top had thick straps that went around her neck and another that tied behind her back.
 The bra boasted a low neckline that dipped into her chest, putting quite a bit of her ample cleavage on display.

 Campos teamed her top with a pair of matching bottoms.
 They had thin straps, which she wore low on her sides, leaving her toned midriff and slender waist on display.
-Campos didn’t reveal what brand her swimsuit was.
+Campos didn’t reveal the brand of her swimsuit.
 She completed her look by wearing a flower crown boasting different tropical colors.

-Campos was captured down in the sand with her right to the camera.
+Campos was captured in the sand with her right side facing the camera.
 She was sitting in the shallow part of the ocean, allowing the crystal-clear water to submerge her bottom and feet.
 According to the geotag, the photo was taken in Hawaii, though she didn’t say where specifically.

 Her knees were bent slightly as she rested on elbow on her leg.
 Campos held a bottle of tanning oil in the other hand.